Trump promised big plans to flip Black and Latino voters. Many Republicans are waiting to see them

 The Trump campaign removed its point person for coalitions and hasn't announced a replacement.
 The Republican Party's minority outreach offices across the country have been shuttered and replaced by businesses that include a check-cashing store, an ice cream shop and a sex-toy store.
 And campaign officials concede they are weeks away from rolling out any targeted programs.

-''To be quite honest, the Republican Party does not have a cohesive engagement plan for Black communities,'' said Darrell Scott, a Black pastor and longtime Trump ally who co-founded the National Diversity Coalition for Trump in 2016. ''What it has are conservatives in communities of color who have taken it upon themselves to head our own initiatives.''
+''To be quite honest, the Republican Party does not have a cohesive engagement plan for Black communities,'' said Darrell Scott, a Black pastor who served as a senior advisor on Trump's 2016 and 2020 campaigns. ''What it has are conservatives in communities of color that have taken it upon themselves to head our own initiatives.''

+In Michigan, a critical battleground that flipped from Trump to Biden four years ago, several party officials confirmed that the Republican National Committee, overhauled by Trump allies after he clinched the nomination in March, has yet to set up any community centers for minority outreach.
+Office spaces to house the centers have been offered up by community members, but staffing has been an issue, said Oakland County GOP Chair Vance Patrick.

 On-the-ground political organizing has long been a hallmark of successful presidential campaigns, which typically invest tremendous resources into identifying would-be supporters and ensuring they vote.
 The task may be even more critical this fall given how few voters are excited about the Biden-Trump rematch.